Arthur Henry Mann (journalist): Journalism

 Born in Warwick, Mann began his career with the Western Mail in Cardiff.

 In 1919, he became editor of The Yorkshire Post.
 Under his editorship, the paper helped precipitate Edward VIII's abdication by breaking the press silence over the King's actions and publishing criticism of the King by the Bishop of Bradford.
 He opposed Neville Chamberlain's policy of appeasement, with the aid of his leader writer Charles Tower who had lived in Berlin.

 As an editor, according to the Oxford Dictionary of National Biography, he was not a learned man and did not write much himself, but he had a good knowledge of world affairs and a shrewd nose for the newsworthy, as well as being a good judge of people.

 He resigned from The Yorkshire Post in 1939 following repeated run-ins with the owners, when they decided to merge the paper with the Leeds Mercury.

-He was chairman of the Press Association from 1937–8.
+He was chairman of the Press Association from 1937 to 1938.